 1/2 vanilla bean split lengthwise or 2 tablespoons vanilla sugar

 2/3 cup granulated sugar (if using vanilla sugar use 2/3 cup minus 2 tablespoons)

 1 1/2 tablespoons finely chopped rosemary, plus additional leaves for garnish

 2 tablespoons heavy cream

-To make cookie: Heat the oven to 375º conventional or 345 convection.
+To make cookie: Heat the oven to 375º conventional or 350º fan assisted.
 Sift together the flour and baking powder in a medium bowl.
 Stir in the fleur de sel.
 Cream the butter in the bowl of a stand mixer fitted with the paddle attachment.
 (If using vanilla bean, with the tip of a knife, scrape the seeds into the butter.
 Continue to beat until blended.)